-4.2 Performance Indicators
+4.1 Performance Indicators

-Preliminary performance indicators for baseline measures and targets will be developed.
+The table below outlines preliminary performance indicators for which baseline measures and targets will be developed.
 The first year business plan for the strategy includes conducting a national general population risk survey and specific surveys among most at risk groups.
-This will provide the data necessary to establish baseline data regarding knowledge, attitudes and behavior.
+This will provide the data necessary to establish baseline data regarding knowledge, attitudes and behaviour.
 The establishment of a sentinel surveillance system and improvements in existing routine surveillance systems will provide data necessary for developing baseline data regarding prevalence and incidence of disease.
 Development of standardized reporting formats (partly through incorporation into existing reporting systems) will provide baseline data for system performance.